XinhaoT/ARAP-Deformation-of-Gaussian-Radiance-Fields/README.md

 ## Description

-This is an implementation of the paper *As-Rigid-As-Possible Deformation of Gaussian Radiance Fields* [[paper]](https://doi.ieeecomputersociety.org/10.1109/TVCG.2025.3555404).
+This is an official implementation of the paper *As-Rigid-As-Possible Deformation of Gaussian Radiance Fields* (TVCG 2025) [[paper]](https://doi.ieeecomputersociety.org/10.1109/TVCG.2025.3555404).
 It includes an interactive system that allows users to perform ARAP deformation on Gaussian Radiance Fields interactively.

 ## Installation